1. Who to contact/write to:

 7. Clubs must ensure that Club Officials, Players and Spectators at matches adhere to the relevant section of the Code of Conduct as detailed in Appendix B

-8. Rule 10 (D) states that “notice must be given in writing”.
-It is however acceptable for a club to confirm fixtures etc. by telephone.
-The important thing is that an acknowledgement is received whether it is at the time of the telephone call or when the message is received.
+8. With regard to notifications under Rule 10 (D), Clubs must ensure that an acknowledgement is received whether it is at the time of the telephone call or when the message is received.
 If no acknowledgement is received at least four days prior to playing of the match, the home club must make further contact with the opposing club or match officials to confirm the message has been received.

 9. When contacting the opposing club to notify them of a postponed fixture, messages must not be left on an answerphone but must be left with someone personally.

-11. Clubs in default of Rule 11 (C) shall be fined £18.00.
+11. Clubs in default of Rule 11 (C) shall be fined.
 Clubs who are repeatedly in default of this rule shall be dealt with under Rule 5 (H).

 13. Details of Teams together with the Referees marks must be uploaded to the Full Time site within FOUR full days, Sundays and Bank Holidays included, of the conclusion of the match (Rule 11 (A)).
 Be sure your players are duly qualified as per Rule 8 (B).